Natural Way to Reduce Your Blood Pressure in 5 Minutes

 Traditional Chinese medicinal techniques are based on the energetic connections between various pressure points on your body and your organs.

 This natural practice involves putting pressure on three specific points to lower your blood pressure within minutes.

-- Form a one-to-two line from the back of your earlobe to the collarbone.
+- There is a line from points 1 to 2 which goes from the back of your earlobe to the collarbone.

-- Use gentle pressure as you run your fingertips along this line.
+- Apply gentle pressure as you run your fingertips along this line.

 - Repeat the same movement about 10 times on each side of your neck for a total of about three minutes.